MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

  > [!NOTE]
    > * Only the default table configurations are currently supported.
 Altering RBAC settings in Dataverse can lead to unexpected results.

-Customer profiles are not directly owned by business units - insted they are owned by teams as discussed above.
+Customer profiles are not directly owned by business units - instead they are owned by teams as discussed above.
 This ensures more flexibility in how access control can be managed within business units.
 Note that only one team per business unit can be specified in the mapping rules.

 ## Customer Insights roles
 The Customer Insights roles determine the user's access to Customer Insights functionality.
-Below is a high-level summary in the context of business unit data separation of the available roles.
+Below is a high-level summary of the available roles in the context of business unit data separation.
 Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more general and detailed information.

 ### The administrator role
 The administrator role has access to all of Customer Insights, including all customer profiles, segments, and measures regardless of the user's business unit.